PhDFlo/foliotrack/README.md

   - Security prices via [yfinance](https://github.com/ranaroussi/yfinance) (Yahoo Finance API).
   - Currency conversion via [forex-python](https://github.com/MicroPyramid/forex-python) for multi-currency portfolios.
 - Export Compatibility: Generates output in a format compatible with Wealthfolio for seamless portfolio tracking.
-- **ETF Contract Comparator tool:** Simulate and compare the evolution of multiple ETF investment contracts with customizable fees and taxes, and visualize results interactively.
+- **Security Contract Comparator tool:** Simulate and compare the evolution of multiple securities investment contracts with customizable fees and taxes, and visualize results interactively.

 ## Use Case
 Ideal for investors, financial advisors, and algorithmic traders seeking to: